Singing Academy for Actors: Online

 RADA has achieved an international reputation for training actors who are widely acknowledged for their singing ability.
 This course gives you a taster of the transformational vocal training our students receive on the BA (Hons) in Acting.

-This exciting online course offers a totally bespoke and intensive look at singing from an actor’s perspective and is led by RADA's Lead Singing Tutor, Jane Streeton, and Singing Teacher Philip Raymond, co-authors of our RADA publication: Singing on Stage: An Actor’s Guide.
+This exciting online course offers a totally bespoke and intensive look at singing from an actor’s perspective and is led by RADA's Lead Singing Tutor, Jane Streeton, and Singing Teacher Philip Raymond, co-authors of Singing on Stage: An Actor’s Guide (one of Bloomsbury Methuen Drama’s RADA Guides series).

 - Day one – whole group class along with small group sessions.